Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Results

-Figure~\ref{fig:jet_shape} shows fits of the form $w \propto z^k$ to the jet shape, where the fit is limited to the range $z=5 - 100 \,r_{\rm g}$.
-The panel on the right shows the best-fit values for the index $k$ for all the simulations with a spinning BH.
-The range of the power-law slope ranges from $k\approx 0.27 - 0.43$.
+We calculate the collimation profile of the jet in the form, $\log_{10}w = k_0+k\,\log_{10}z$, using the Python function {\tt curve\_fit}, where the fit is limited to the range $z=5 - 100 \,r_{\rm g}$.
+Table~\ref{tab:jet_shape} shows the fit results for the parameters $k_0$ and $k$ for each jet model except the BH spin $a_*=0$ case.
+In Fig.~\ref{fig:jet_shape}, the panel on the right shows the best-fit values for the index $k$ for all the simulations with a spinning BH.
+The power-law slope ranges from $k\approx 0.27 - 0.43$.
 These values are slightly smaller than those measured for the parsec/kiloparsec-scale jets in several AGNs, e.g., $k\approx 0.39-0.56$ for AGNs considered in \citet{Kovalev2020} and $k\approx 0.39-1.86$ from \citet{Boccardi2021}.\footnote{Note that some of the values of $k$ were measured near the transition radius from a parabolic shape to a conical or wider structure further out.
 Hence it is possible to have $k>1$.} In the case of M87's jet, the power-index is measured to be $k=0.57$, transitioning to $k=0.9$ at a few 10s of parsecs, which is approximately a few $\times 10^5 r_{\rm g}$ \citep[][]{Asada2012, Nokhrina2019}.
 We expect the value of $k$ to be slightly smaller for our simulations compared to observations since the observed radio emission in AGN jets originates in the jet sheath \citep[e.g.,][]{Kim2018, Janssen2021}, which is likely to be less collimated than the $\sigma_{\rm M}=1$ jet boundary that we consider.
 Modulo this caveat, we see from Fig.~\ref{fig:jet_shape} see that $k$ increases with increasing BH spin magnitude $|a_*|$ for both prograde and retrograde disks, indicating that the collimation profile depends directly on the jet power.
 We will discuss trends in the jet width further in Section~\ref{sec:phimad_corr}.

 A single power-law description for the collimation profile does not always work, as seen in the case of the $a_*=-0.3$ model, where the jet shape seems to require a $k$ value that varies with height.
 In this model, the jet is rather weak: $\eta\sim7.2\%$, which is not dissimilar to $\eta\sim3.5\%$ for the spin 0 model which has no extended jet.
 Parabolic jet profiles are less likely for such weak jets.